College football early signing period winners, and others with work to do

 The Crimson Tide landed ESPN 300 running back Trey Sanders, ESPN 300 offensive lineman Evan Neal and flipped ESPN 300 safety Jordan Battle from Ohio State on Wednesday.
 That haul helped Alabama get to 21 ESPN 300 commitments, which is tied for the most the Crimson Tide have ever had in one class.

-The addition of Neal on Wednesday gave Alabama commitments from four ESPN 300 offensive lineman, three of which are ranked as top-10 tackles in the class.
+The addition of Neal on Wednesday gave Alabama commitments from four ESPN 300 offensive linemen, three of whom are ranked as top-10 tackles in the class.
 Sanders chose the Tide over Georgia, Texas and Florida and was the second running back commit in the class for Alabama to go along with Keilan Robinson.

 Alabama finished the 2018 cycle ranked No. 6 overall and it now looks nearly impossible for the coaches to relinquish the No. 1 spot in 2019.